 Easy to maneuver on twisty back roads.
 Lots of pep.
 Good on Fuel.

+Aside from normal maintenance of a high mileage car I've spent little on my Subaru.
+My car has also never broken down.
 I swear the commercials brainwash you but really I love this car and would drive it till the day I die if I could.